Everyone seems to understand that branding is important, most of you will have an opinion on what branding is and what it isn’t.

 While this is a difficult thing for business owners to do, you should let go of your personal likes and dislikes when going through the branding process.
 The process revolves around the customer and their likes and dislikes and what they will buy into while you need to like the finished product it’s always good to try and remember the business and the business owner are separate entities.

-The Oohlala Studio branding process really hones in on the psychology and the strategy to make you’re attracting the people you want to be selling to.
+The Oohlala Studio branding process really hones in on the psychology and the strategy to make you’re attracting the people you want to be selling to, that you’re talking to them directly through your visuals, making sure the reptilian brain is listening and not dismissing your messaging.
 Don’t contribute to the market noise and do replicate what your competitiors are doing, you’re way too good for that.

 Be bold, be expressive and don’t be afraid to shake things up.